buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorPanelProperties.md

 Table 1 - How attributes affect the door shape

-> HISTORY&nbsp; New entity in IFC2.0.
+> HISTORY  New entity in IFC2.0.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Supertype changed to new _IfcPreDefinedPropertySet_.
+> IFC4 CHANGE  Supertype changed to new _IfcPreDefinedPropertySet_.

 ## Attributes